harsimran-kaur-code/report-of-induction-program-2025/README.md

 * **Orator 2 Dr.Lakhvir Singh Khana**:*Upon our admission, he extended warm congratulations and subsequently familiarized us with the Swayam app, highlighting its features and benefits.*

-* **Orator 3 Dr. Arvind Tingra**:  *His motivational speech boosted our confidence and sparked a newfound sense of determination.*
+* **Orator 3 Dr. Arvind Dhingra**:  *His motivational speech boosted our confidence and sparked a newfound sense of determination.*